TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 2. The Allure of Teaching English: A Well-Trodden Path

-Among the diverse paths to overseas employment, teaching English is an inviting option, particularly for native English speakers (Editor's note: see our extensive section on Teaching English Abroad for advice and participant stories).
+Among the diverse paths to overseas employment, teaching English is an inviting option, particularly for native English speakers (Editor's note: see our extensive section on Teaching English Abroad for advice and participant reports).
 It's a path well-worn taken by countless adventurers, many travel writers, businesspeople, and lovers of cross-cultural experience who have preceded you and have much wisdom and experience to offer regarding teaching English.
 While prerequisites may vary by destination, language schools often seek candidates with a college degree and/or an English teaching certificate such as TEFL or TESOL.
 In some instances, fluency in English as a native speaker may suffice.
 But, the true challenge often lies in acquiring a work permit for teaching or any other position once you're in a foreign country.
 Some nations require that you return to your home country to apply for a work permit at their local consulate — a process full of complexity, time constraints, and expenses.
 Therefore, your initial step is to research whether your desired destination permits in-country work permit applications.
 If not, your best strategy is to begin your job search from home and obtain all the necessary visas before going abroad.

 3. Cracking The Visa Conundrum